Aliases for PIK3CB Gene

 GeneCards Summary for PIK3CB Gene

 PIK3CB (Phosphatidylinositol-4,5-Bisphosphate 3-Kinase, Catalytic Subunit Beta) is a Protein Coding gene.
 Diseases associated with PIK3CB include laryngeal benign neoplasm.
-Among its related pathways are PI3K-Akt signaling pathway and PI-3K cascade.
-GO annotations related to this gene include insulin receptor substrate binding and 1-phosphatidylinositol-4-phosphate 3-kinase activity.
+Among its related pathways are PI3K-Akt signaling pathway and PI3K/AKT Signaling in Cancer.
+GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and kinase activity.
 An important paralog of this gene is PIK3CD.

 UniProtKB/Swiss-Prot for PIK3CB Gene